Funding

 The platform abstracts blockchain complexity through 60-second wallet-less signup via MoonPay or Stripe fiat on-ramps and social login hot wallets, while meta-transactions eliminate visible gas costs—solving the onboarding friction that killed earlier projects like Augur (2014) and Gnosis (2015) where users needed to run their own Ethereum nodes and single trades could cost $50+ in gas during network congestion.

-Trading volume exploded from $73M in 2023 to ~$9B in 2024, driven by the U.S. presidential election (over $3.3B wagered on Trump vs. Harris) before pivoting aggressively into sports as monthly volume hit $3.02B in October 2025.
+Trading volume exploded from $73M in 2023 to ~$9B in 2024, driven by the U.S. presidential election (over $3.3B wagered on Trump vs. Harris), with users making approximately $6B in predictions in the first half of 2025 alone.
+Monthly volume hit $3.02B in October 2025 as sports markets pivoted to account for over 60% of open interest.

 While Polymarket initially led the 2024 election cycle, Kalshi and Polymarket are now neck-and-neck in weekly volume, with Kalshi leading sports betting at $1.1B monthly (vs. Polymarket's ~$350M) while Polymarket dominates politics at $350M monthly (vs. Kalshi's ~$75M).